Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Model and Method

 We remark that the omission of $U_{pp}$ alleviates the sign problem, allowing us to access larger lattice sizes up to $8\times8$ (and even $12\times12$ not shown here) than previous works~\cite{kung_characterizing_2016, mai_pairing_2021} at reasonably low temperatures.
 Unless otherwise specified, the results shown below are for $8 \times 8$ lattice and the inverse temperature $\beta t_{pd}=10.0$.
-Apart from the investigation on the interplay between $U_{dd}$ and $\epsilon_p$, we also examined the role of $U_{pp}$ in a smaller lattice size, which was found to not obviously affect the spin-spin correlations~\cite{kung_characterizing_2016}.
-Nonetheless, we will show that the low energy excitations obtained from the spectral functions show strong dependence on $U_{pp}$ in the hole doping regime.
+Apart from the investigation on the interplay between $U_{dd}$ and $\epsilon_p$, we also examined the role of $U_{pp}$ in a smaller lattice size, which was found to \py{have little effect on} the spin-spin correlations~\cite{kung_characterizing_2016}.
+Nonetheless, we will show that the low\py{-}energy excitations obtained from the spectral functions show strong dependence on $U_{pp}$ in the hole doping regime.

-To fully take into account all the energy scales on the equal footing, we use the well established numerical technique of finite temperature determinant Quantum Monte Carlo (DQMC)~\cite{blankenbecler_monte_1981}.
+To fully take all the energy scales into account on \py{an} equal footing, we use the well\py{-}established numerical technique of finite temperature \py{DQMC}~\cite{blankenbecler_monte_1981}.
 As a celebrated computational method, DQMC provides a numerically unbiased solution in the presence of strong correlations.